Lefschetz fibrations on the Milnor fibers of cusp and simple elliptic singularities: Decomposition of K3 surface

 \subsubsection{Hirzebruch-Inoue surfaces}

 (\cite{H1, H2, HV, HZ, Inoue, Nakamura2})

-Hirzebruch considered certain classes of complex surfaces of general type in order to understand the resolutions of cusp singularities.
+Hirzebruch considered certain classes of complex surfaces in order to understand the resolutions of cusp singularities.
 Inoue had a rather different motivation from the complex analysis, namely, looking for surfaces without meromorphic functions.